lennartkerkvliet/statutes/internal-regulations.md

 Members need to be informed about this motion three weeks prior to the start of the statutory event.
 The Bureau is required to put forward a motion confirming the expulsion of any member which has retained candidate membership status for four years.

 The expulsion from the association is to be decided by a two-thirds majority of those present and voting at the General Assembly.
 Members that are no longer part of the association have no rights to the financial assets.

+An individual member can terminate their membership by simple declaration to the secretariat or Individual Membership Committee.

 # Bureau